 This tropical paradise is truly a foodie’s dream, as the island caters to everyone from vegans to meat lovers.
-And with street food vendors and warungs (small traditional restaurants) serving up inexpensive meals everywhere you look, you won’t have to break the bank to eat like a king.
+Best part?
+Food prices in Bali are quite affordable with street food vendors and warungs (small traditional restaurants) serving up inexpensive meals everywhere you look–you won’t have to break the bank to eat like a king.

 Here are just a few of the staples, traditional dishes, and sweets you should sample during your time in Bali.
 Warning: this article may cause stomach rumbling.

-Bali-bound travelers should prepare to eat their weight in rice.
+Tourists in Bali should prepare to eat their weight in rice–a Balinese food staple.
 Many of the island’s dishes come with a heaping plate of nasi goreng (fried rice) or nasi campur (steamed rice served with veggies and meat), an unsurprising culinary choice when you consider the number of rice terraces in Bali.
 Whether you choose to tour (and photograph) those rice terraces on a sunny morning or just enjoy the food they’re producing, you’re in for a treat.

 The Balinese also love mie goreng (fried noodles), tempeh (a snack or side made from slightly fermented soybeans), and tofu.
 These staples aren’t quite as ubiquitous as rice, but you’ll still find them served in a number of variations with your main dishes.

-Of all the delicious foods that Bali boasts, smoothie bowls reign supreme.
+Of all the delicious types of food in Bali, smoothie bowls reign supreme.
 They taste even better than they look, and if you’ve seen snaps of a smoothie bowl on your Instagram feed, then you know that’s high praise.
 Often arriving in a coconut with the top lopped off, there’s also a good chance that your bowl will include a combination of granola, nuts, grated coconut, and fruit slices.
 Admire the fuchsia color, take a picture to incite food envy among your friends back home, and dig in!

 Gado-gado is another popular (and vegetarian-friendly) dish.
 The name translates to “mix mix,” an oversimplified description of this salad.
 It usually comes with green beans, leafy greens, tofu, egg, and potato, all covered in a delicious peanut sauce, and you shouldn’t leave Bali until you’ve eaten it.